rust-shell-script/rust_cmd_lib/README.md

 You can use [std::env::var](https://doc.rust-lang.org/std/env/fn.var.html) to fetch the environment variable key from the current process.
 It will report error if the environment variable is not present, and it also includes other checks to avoid silent failures.

+To set environment variables, you can use [std::env::set_var](https://doc.rust-lang.org/std/env/fn.set_var.html).
+There are also other related APIs in the [std::env](https://doc.rust-lang.org/std/env/index.html) module.

 To set environment variables for the command only, you can put the assignments before the command.
 Like this: